-You can set it according to preference as it can affect the bokeh.
+You can set it according to preference, as it can affect the bokeh.
 From burring backgrounds to different apertures for indoor and outdoor scenes, you will have to master all that.
-Then there comes shutter speed which can make or break your photograph.
+Then there comes shutter speed, which can make or break your photograph.
 Your choice should vary with circumstances like availability of flash, natural light ad type of lens and camera.

-This is not all, some other tits and bits should be balanced as well as white balance, editing stetting and many more.
-It may all sound confusing now but we have made it easy for you by explaining the best of the best camera settings for portrait photography in this article.
-By just following these simple guidelines you will be able to transform your portraits from ordinary to extraordinary!
+This is not all; some other tits and bits should be balanced as well as white balance, editing stetting, and many more.
+It may all sound confusing now, but we have made it easy for you by explaining the best of the best camera settings for portrait photography in this article.
+By just following these simple guidelines, you will be able to transform your portraits from ordinary to extraordinary!

 Choosing the camera and lens

 Usually, learning settings are quite general.
 You set the aperture, exposure, ISO, and shutter speed according to your scene and subject.
 But the type of camera and lens can also effect setting.
-As cameras are made differently and have a distinctive feature, the setting may vary according to camera and lens sized and type as well.
-The quality of material used in the construction of the lens and camera can greatly influence the setting as well.
+As cameras are made differently and have a distinctive feature, the configuration may vary according to camera and lens sized and type as well.
+The quality of material used in the construction of the lens and camera can significantly influence the setting as well.

-Then camera flash as well as the image stabilization also impact settings as a camera with different features require less monitoring.
-For example with those cameras that limit flash sync speed to 1/160 or 1/200 or strobes, Test out your maximum camera sync speed if you are working with strobes.
+Then camera flash, as well as the image stabilization, also impact settings as a camera with different features require less monitoring.
+For example, with those cameras that limit flash sync speed to 1/160 or 1/200 or strobes, Test out your maximum camera sync speed if you are working with strobes.

 If you exceed your camera’s sync speed, you will see black lines will appear in the image if you exceed them.
 Also, some camera produces noise when working with high ISO such as ISO 800 while others may generate clear shots, other without any grain.
 So you have to be cautious as about the camera’s limit or your images will get ruined.
-Moreover, advanced cameras also have an automatic change of which detects the change in the scene and adapt accordingly.
+Moreover, advanced cameras also have an automatic change of which detects the difference in the scene and adapt accordingly.

 Cameras like some mirrorless ones have a noticeable feel when capturing at shutter speeds faster than 1/1,000.
-This is because they have an electronic shutter turned on which causes banding with flash.
+This is because they have an electronic shutter turned on, which causes banding with flash.

 Try to invest in a better camera for portraits.
 Go for mirrorless cameras or high-end DSLRs.
 In lenses, it is best to use prime lenses.